joejustesen/aws-certifications/common-notes/EC2.md

 - can have max of 5 (can be increased)
 - should not use unless required, use DNS or load balancer instead

+## AMI - Amazon Machine Image

+- can create custom images from existing snapshots
+- created images are only in one region, can be copied to other regions
+- can be private or public

+### Cross acount sharing AMI

+- can share with other accounts.
+- cannot stop other from take ownership of the AMI.
+- cannot copy a AMI with an associated billingProduct code, but you can create a new instance from the AMI.
+- cannot copy an encrypted AMI, but can create a new instance from a snapshot.